 The Federal Air Quality Act of 1967 gave California the authority to write its own, stricter rules.

 California Air Resources Board explained it to me, “The Mulford-Carrell Air Resources Act was signed into law by Governor Ronald Reagan in 1967.
-It created the California Air Resources Board by merging of the California Motor Vehicle Pollution Control Board and the Bureau of Air Sanitation and its Laboratory.
+It created the California Air Resources Board by merging the California Motor Vehicle Pollution Control Board and the Bureau of Air Sanitation and its Laboratory.

-Federal Air Quality Act of 1967 was enacted same year.
+Federal Air Quality Act of 1967 was enacted the same year.
 It established a framework for defining “air quality control regions” based on meteorological and topographical factors of air pollution.
 It allowed the State of California a waiver to set and enforce its emissions standards for new vehicles based on California’s unique need for more stringent controls.
 (Also because we already had air quality regulations for vehicles.)